Thirumurugan Gandhi

-Thirumurugan Gandhi is an Indian human rights activist and Geo-Political Commentator noted for founding the May 17 Movement.
+Thirumurugan Gandhi is an Indian human rights activist and geopolitical commentator noted for founding the May 17 Movement.
 The movement initially campaigned for the rights and justice for the killings of Eelam Tamil for their separate Tamil Eelam, primarily those affected by the last stages of the Sri Lankan Civil War.

 Thirumurugan Gandhi advocates for the democratic aspirations of Eelam Tamils, Palestinians, Kurds, Catalonia, Kashmiris, Western Saharans and Sikhs.
 He has also spoken in the Geneva human rights sessions in the United Nations (UN) for the past three years in support of the nations without states, indigenous peoples and communities which have faced war crimes against the imperial forces.
 He has represented Tamil civil society in Permanent people's Tribunal for Sri Lanka in Bremen, Germany (2013).